 I received my B.A. in psychology from the University of Michigan and doctorate in clinical psychology (Psy.D.) from The George Washington University.
-While at The George Washington University, I served as an Instructional Assistant for a graduate-level class on psychodynamic theory.
+While at The George Washington University, I was selected to serve as an Instructional Assistant for a graduate class on psychodynamic theory.
 I was also awarded an early career psychologist/graduate student scholar award from Division 39 (Psychoanalysis), Section VIII (Couples and Families) of the American Psychological Association.

 As a clinician, I tend to work from psychodynamic and relational perspectives.
 In the context of a supportive therapeutic relationship, we will work to understand how you think, feel, and act in the world and in relationships based on your experiences.
 By making links between the past and the present, we can gain insight into your current struggles and relationship dynamics, change maladaptive patterns, reduce psychological symptoms, and achieve the kind of change you want to see.

 To find out more about my approach and to see whether we might be a good fit, contact me at 202-854-8369